-Ascariasis occurs worldwide.
-It is concentrated in tropical and subtropical areas with poor sanitation.
-Ascariasis is the most common intestinal helminth infection in the world.
-Prevalence is highest in children aged 2 to 10 yr and decreases in older age groups.
-Current estimates suggest that about 800 million people are infected, and as many as 2,000 infected people (mostly children) may die each year of bowel or biliary obstruction.
+Ascariasis, the most common intestinal helminth infection in the world, occurs worldwide but is concentrated in tropical and subtropical areas with poor sanitation.
+Prevalence is highest in children aged 2 to 10 years and decreases in older age groups.
+Current estimates suggest that about 500 million people are infected worldwide, and ascariasis contributes to malnutrition in areas with poor sanitation.
+It is estimated that ascariasis is responsible for 2,000 to 10,000 deaths worldwide annually, most of which are due to bowel or biliary tract obstruction in children.

-In the US, most cases occur in refugees, immigrants, or travelers to endemic tropical areas.
+In the United States, most cases occur in refugees, immigrants, or travelers to endemic tropical areas.

 Humans are infected with A. lumbricoides when they ingest its eggs, often in food contaminated by human feces.
 Infection can also occur when hands or fingers with contaminated dirt on them are put in the mouth.

 A tangled mass of worms resulting from heavy infection can obstruct the bowel, particularly in children.
 Aberrantly migrating individual adult worms occasionally obstruct the biliary or pancreatic ducts, causing cholecystitis or pancreatitis; cholangitis, liver abscess, and peritonitis are less common.
-Fever due to other illnesses or certain drugs (eg, albendazole, mebendazole, tetrachloroethylene) may trigger aberrant migration.
+Fever due to other illnesses or certain drugs (eg, albendazole, mebendazole, tetrachloroethylene) may trigger aberrant migration of adult worms.